Learning Center Grand Opening

 The Friends Book and Bake Sale takes place every year over Presidents’ Day weekend, Friday-Monday.
 One of the big perks of joining the Friends of Curry Public Library is gaining early admittance to the Book Sale on Friday night; non-members are not admitted to the sale until 9:00 a.m.
 Saturday.

 The Friends started the “Just Desserts Dessert Auction” as a grand finale to our Month-long Silent Auction in 2010, and it has become one of the most fun events of our calendar year.
 We recruit fabulous desserts from thirteen-fourteen people who are renowned for their baking expertise and creativity.
 The desserts are auctioned off by Reverend Tim Brueckner, who is funnier than a stand-up comedian, and a master at coaxing big bucks out of his audience.
-The record to date is $3,400 for fifteen desserts in 2016.
+The record to date is $4,320 for fourteen desserts in 2018.

 The Friends and the Rotary Club of Gold Beach have partnered to put on “Party in the Park” since 2005.
-Other local non-profits have since joined to make it a free community-wide event for children.
+Other local non-profits joined in 2015 to make it a free community-wide event for children.
+Every year a different theme is selected, and the Friends decorate our booth to match the theme…Dinosaurs, Legos, Jungle Book, Super Heroes.

 The eight members of the Grant Writing Work Group (Judi Collins, Sandy Grummon, Bryan Moe, Nancy Rogers, Terry Shannon, Jeremy Skinner, Phoebe Skinner, and Mary Uhlir) attended a 20 hour “Learn By Doing Grant Writing Workshop” in the spring of 2016, and the group developed three grant proposals as part of their class work.
 Since 2015, the Friends have applied for and received the following grants: